Julius-JiahaoLiu/ImageDisplay_Cpp_cross_platform/README.txt

 	After that, continue building using "CMake: Build".

-For Linux users, this starter code is only tested on Ubuntu 22.04 with default gcc compiler.
-For windows users, this starter code is only tested on Windows 10 with mingw-w64 gcc 12.2.0 compiler.
-For mac users, this starter code is tested on an Apple Silicon mac, using Mac OS 13.4.1 with clang version 14.0.3 (clang-1403.0.22.14.1) compiler.

 If you run into intellisense issues, we recommend the following steps.
 	1. Command Palette > Type in "C/C++: Restart IntelliSense for Active File" and run it
 	2. If it still doesn't work, you can try to reset the intellisense database.
 	3. If still doesn't work, you can try to restart vscode.
 	4. If still does not work, then you may have some problems in intellisense configuration.

-From my perspective, choosing cmake as the intellisense configuration provider is the best choice to setup intellisense to index dependency headers.